cocoa-xu/evision/README.md

 |-------------|--------------|
 | rpi4        | [![CI](https://github.com/cocoa-xu/evision/actions/workflows/nerves-rpi4.yml/badge.svg)](https://github.com/cocoa-xu/evision/actions/workflows/nerves-rpi4.yml) |

+Prebuilt firmwares are available, ssh keys can be found in `nerves/id_rsa[.pub]`.
+For obvious security reason, please use those prebuilt firmwares for evaluation only.

 `evision` will pull OpenCV source code from GitHub, then parse and automatically generate corresponding OpenCV-Elixir bindings.

 This project uses and modifies `gen2.py` and `hdr_parser.py` from the `python` module in the [OpenCV repo](https://github.com/opencv/opencv) so that they output header files that can be used in Elixir bindings.